 libraries, uses the specified C++ compiler, and compiles with optimization

 and without debug information:

 ./configure --disable-static CXX=g++-4.5 CXXFLAGS=-O3

-Once configuration is complete, run make to build libodb-boost:
+Once configuration is complete, run make to build libodb-sqlite:

-Once the build is completed successfully, you can install the libodb-boost
+Once the build is completed successfully, you can install the libodb-sqlite

 headers and libraries using the install target (you may need to do this